 When your car’s engine control unit (ECU) is reset, it clears the memory and diagnostic capabilities so that idle speed, fuel trim, spark timing, and other settings are automatically trimmed to factory specifications.

 If there is a problem with the ECU, you may be able to get help from the manufacturer or an authorized service technician by keeping trouble codes stored in its memory for future reference.
-To reset the ECU requires the removal of the entire assembly located under the hood – not something most drivers want to do.
+Resetting the ECU requires removing the entire assembly under the hood – not something most drivers want to do.

-The benefits of an ECU reset include reduced emissions and improved fuel economy as well as increased reliability due to restored auto-trimming features.
+The benefits of an ECU reset include reduced emissions, improved fuel economy, and increased reliability due to restored auto-trimming features.

 Will disconnecting the battery reset the car’s computer?

-In some older cars, disconnecting the battery may cause confusion about which settings are still valid–so be sure to check with your car’s manufacturer before you do anything.
-If your ECU uses memory, disconnecting the battery could erase any saved configurations; consult your vehicle’s manual or rely on a trusted mechanic to help keep everything set up just like you want it.
+In some older cars, disconnecting the battery may confuse the valid settings.
+Be sure to check with your car’s manufacturer before you do anything.
+If your ECU uses memory, disconnecting the battery could erase any saved configurations; consult your vehicle’s manual or rely on a trusted mechanic to help keep everything set up just like you want.

-Unless specified otherwise by your car’s manufacturer, disconnecting the battery will have no effect on emissions or fuel economy–and might even improve them in some cases.
-Regardless of age, make sure to carefully read any owner’s manuals that come with your vehicle before making any major changes–knowledge is power when it comes to keeping our vehicles running smoothly as silk.
+Unless specified otherwise by your car’s manufacturer, disconnecting the battery will not affect emissions or fuel economy–and might even improve them in some cases.
+Regardless of age, carefully read any owner’s manuals that come with your vehicle before making any significant changes–knowledge is power when it comes to keeping our cars running smoothly as silk.

 How long does it take for a car computer to reset?

-If your car computer has been inactive for an extended period of time, it may need to be cleared in order to start up properly.
-Clearing your car computer will allow you to resume normal driving after the reset process is complete.
+If your car computer has been inactive for an extended period, it may need to be cleared to start up properly.
+Clearing your car computer will allow you to resume regular driving after completing the reset process.

 Checking diagnostic data can help you monitor any potential issues with your vehicle before they become too serious.
-Driving for a minimum of 50 miles and monitoring GOFAR signals should help speed up the reset process on most computers.
+Driving at least 50 miles and monitoring GOFAR signals should help speed up the reset process on most computers.

 To Recap

-If your Honda Civic won’t start, there are a few things you can do to try and reset the computer.
-Sometimes this will fix the problem, but in some cases, it may not be enough.
+If your Honda Civic doesn’t start, you can do a few things to try to reset the computer.
+Sometimes this will fix the problem, but it may not be enough in some cases.

-If that is the case, you might need to take your car to a mechanic for further repairs or diagnosis.
+If so, you might need to take your car to a mechanic for further repairs or diagnosis.

 Leave a Reply